This snowflake cupcake toppers tutorial isn’t as hard as you might think! The snowflake cupcake toppers will make your cupcakes look amazing!

 - Prepare Royal frosting, according to package instructions.

-- Transfer Royal icing into piping bag, fitted with a small round tip.
+- Transfer Royal icing into a piping bag, fitted with a small round tip.

 - Trace the snowflakes with frosting, and use a small gold or silver candy in the center of each snowflake.
 You could also sprinkle them with glitter, or use silver food coloring spray to make them look sparkly.